 - ...
-Women with disabilities are often undermined about their parenting skills and abilities as a common tactic used by perpetrators, which can be reinforced through conscious or unconscious bias from professionals - ...
-Women with children with disabilities can experience additional barriers to service or risk management responses where there is lack of 'responsibility' taken by services in providing coordinated responses - ...
-Children with disabilities may not have their experience of risk from a perpetrator's behaviour adequately identified or assessed, including behaviours that are targeted directly to them or indirectly by witnessing or being exposed to its impacts, particularly on their caregivers - ...
-Women with disabilities have commonly experienced discrimination, structural inequality (including in the form of physical and communication barriers, and bias when seeking to access services - ...
-Women with disabilities may experience lifetimes of discrimination and, additionally, violence, preventing them from opportunities to experience safety and make choices.
+Women with disabilities are often undermined about their parenting skills and abilities as a common tactic used by perpetrators, which can be reinforced through conscious or unconscious bias by professionals. - ...
+Women with children with disabilities can experience additional barriers to service or risk management responses where there is lack of 'responsibility' taken by services in providing coordinated responses. - ...
+Children with disabilities may not have their experience of risk from a perpetrator's behaviour adequately identified or assessed, including behaviours that are targeted directly to them or indirectly by witnessing or being exposed to its impacts, particularly on their caregivers. - 120 Victoria Legal Aid 2020, Achieving safe and certain homes for children: Recommendations to improve the permanency amendments to the Children, Youth and Families Act 2005 based on the experience of our clients.
+This report states that since the introduction of the permanency amendments to the Children, Youth and Families (Permanent Care and Other Matters) Act 2014, 19 per cent of children who had a parent with a disclosed disability were removed from their parents and are not on a reunification pathway, compared with 11 per cent of children whose parents did not have a disclosed disability (p.
+14); Carter B 2015, Rebuilding the village: supporting families where a parent has a disability, Report No 2, Office of the Public Advocate, p.
+4.

-Practice considerations for responding to

-and attempting to overcome these barriers for people with disabilities experiencing family violence include, but are not limited to:

 - ...
+Women with disabilities have commonly experienced discrimination, structural inequality (including in the form of physical and communication barriers) and bias when seeking to access services. - ...
+Women with disabilities may experience lifetimes of discrimination and violence, preventing them from opportunities to experience safety and make free choices.

+Practice considerations for responding to and attempting to overcome these barriers for people with disabilities experiencing family violence include, but are not limited to the following:

-Using a respectful, strengths-based approach, by believing the person and taking their experiences seriously.
+- ...
+Use a respectful, strengths-based approach.
+Believe the person and take their experiences seriously.
 While this is important for all victim survivors, it can be particularly important for people with disabilities in the context of these barriers, fears, assumptions and stereotypes. - ...
-Recognising how experiences of marginalisation and discrimination might affect the person's engagement and addressing any physical or communication access barriers.
-This includes providing access to communication supports and adjustments if needed, such as Auslan interpreters for people who are deaf or hard of hearing, communication aids and accessible formats - ...
-Ensuring responses are guided by principles and obligations under the Medical Treatment Planning and Decisions Act 2006 (Vic) and Guardianship and Administration Act 1986 (Vic) when working with people with a disability or whose cognitive capacity is affected. - ...
-Understanding that some people with disabilities may have a Guardian or administrator.
-The Guardian must act as an advocate for the person, act in their best interests, take into account their views and wishes and make decisions that are the least restrictive of the person's freedom of decision and action.47 - 47 You can find more information at the Office of the Public Advocate's phone advice line and website about the role of Guardians and working with people under guardianship.
-Consider the role of supported decision-making to guide people with cognitive disabilities to exercise their rights and make decisions, including through risk management and safety planning.
+Recognise how experiences of marginalisation and discrimination might affect the person's engagement.
+Address any physical or communication access barriers.
+Person-centred responses that adjust the environment to fit the needs of a person with intellectual or other cognitive disabilities will improve the person's capacities to respond to the demands of the context.
+This includes providing access to communication supports and adjustments if needed, such as Auslan interpreters for people who are Deaf or hard of hearing, communication aids and accessible formats - ...
+Ensure responses are guided by principles and obligations under the Medical Treatment Planning and Decisions Act 2006 (Vic) and Guardianship and Administration Act 1986 (Vic) when working with people with a disability or whose cognitive capacity is affected. - 121 Wehmeyer ML, Shogren K, Angel Verdugo M, Nota L, Soresi S, Lee S-H and Lachapelle Y 2014, 'Cognitive impairment and intellectual disability', Special education international perspectives: biopsychosocial, cultural, and disability aspects, Emerald Group, pp. 55-89.

+- ...
+Some people with disabilities may have a guardian or administrator.
+The guardian must act as an advocate for the person, act in their best interests, take into account their views and wishes and make decisions that are the least restrictive of the person's freedom of decision and action. - ...
+Design interventions to provide support to enable people with cognitive disability to participate in services.
+Such interventions and supports include issues pertaining to Universal Design for Learning, multi-tiered systems of supports, and promoting the self-determination of people with disabilities.